 The Ethics of Fur

-Is it ethical to produce, buy or wear fur?
+Is it ethical to wear fur?

 To answer this question, we must take a step back and ask what makes it ethical to use any animal product.